lintpageincident.log

 The Cloudflare default block problem

-In July 2024, Cloudflare shipped a one-click "Block AI Scrapers and Crawlers" toggle and turned it into a default on new zones.
+In July 2024, Cloudflare shipped a one-click "Block AI Scrapers and Crawlers" toggle and turned it on by default for new free-plan zones.
 It blocks at the edge, runs before your origin sees the request, and bypasses robots.txt entirely.
 (Cloudflare announcement)

 This single setting is likely responsible for more silent AI invisibility in 2026 than every misconfigured robots.txt combined.
 Three things make it especially destructive: